Avoiding Sexual Harassment Claims After The Office Christmas Party

 - Considering the amount of free alcohol you want to provide to each employee and providing soft drinks as an alternatives.

-- Providing clear guidance to your employees regarding acceptable standards of a behaviour, both in and out of the office.
+- Providing clear guidance, such as a Christmas Party email to your staff regarding acceptable standards of behaviour, both in and out of the office.

 - Ensuring that employees understand the difference between banter and behaviour that could infringe the dignity of another person present.